LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .bash}

-You may also want to change the file name to something more descriptive.
+We may also want to change the file name to something more descriptive.
-You can **move** it to a new name by using the `mv` or move command.
+We can **move** it to a new name by using the `mv` or move command.

 ~~~
 $ mv 829-0.txt gulliver.txt